Huntingdonshire

 Winner: King of the Belgians, Hartford

 The award was presented at the St Neots Booze on the Ouse Festival in March.
-Presenting the award was Booze on the Ouse Festival Organiser Chris, and accepting was the King of the Belgians Licensee Matt.
+Presenting the award was Branch Chairman Jez, and accepting was the King of the Belgians Licensee Matt.

 About the pub: A sixteenth-century multi-award winning pub in a picturesque village setting.
 This is a genuine community pub which offers an ever-changing selection of real ales, cider (up to ten from the local Cromwell Cider) and good value food every day including takeaway pizza and a traditional Sunday roast.
 Solid oak beams and a copper topped bar are features of the public bar and there's a separate dining area.